yachty66/MaxBook/home.md

 - 29.08.2022
 - Personal hompage in one markdown file in a book format.
 Serves as project overview.
 The theory is that probabilities to finish a project increase if the project is written down.

-### Ultramarathon
-- 17.07.2022
-- Increasing running length every Sunday by 5 kilometers.
-So far at 40km.
-No goal about the ultimate length but 70km sounds great.
-Should try to sign up for official ultra marathon for having a real goal and some pressure otherwise to much doubt.

 ### Reading books
 - No date available.
 - Aiming for ~50 pages a day except Sundays.
 [Goodreads](https://www.goodreads.com/review/list/118878574?ref=nav_mybooks).
 Could do a Python scrape to display them on this site.